hotio/website/docs/containers/plex.md

 The variable `PLEX_ADVERTISE_URL` is useful to aid your local clients in discovering your plex server when running in the `bridge` network mode.
 Most likely you would use something like `http://192.168.0.10:32400`.
 You could use `PLEX_NO_AUTH_NETWORKS` when you're locked out and need to regain access without providing credentials.

+## Hardware Transcoding

+All the usual hardware accelerated transcoding is supported.

 ## Getting a token

 The following command will interactively ask for your credentials and give you a token.
 If you don't use 2FA, just press enter.